marcellinus-witarsah/us-air-passenger-forecast/README.md

 *Table 3 Model Forecast on Air Passenger Count for The Next 12 Months (from 1 November 2023 - 1 October 2024).*

-# Future work
+# Future Work
-[] Leverage other libraries that are faster and efficient such as [StatsForecast](https://github.com/Nixtla/statsforecast) [] Modularize code for generate ARIMA and SARIMA model for reproducibility [] Create a simple website application to display this results
+* [ ] Leverage other libraries that are faster and efficient such as [StatsForecast](https://github.com/Nixtla/statsforecast)
+* [ ] Modularize code for generate ARIMA and SARIMA model for reproducibility
+* [ ] Create a simple website application to display this results